valillon/valillon.github.io/_posts/2013-04-18-generate-appstore-purchases.markdown

 We're done!
 Only two last important requirements:

-1. The `Autoingestion.class` and your let's call `generateScheduledReports.class` must lay together in the same path.
+1. The `Autoingestion.class` and your let's name it `generateScheduledReports.class` must lay together in the same path.
 2. File's paths must not contain spaces.
-If so try to `String.replace` space characters as your shell could understand the command line executions along this script.
+If so, try to `String.replace` space characters as your shell could understand the command line executions along this script.

-Once your `generateScheduledReports.class` has been successfully generated (some libraries must be imported bla bla bla...) run daily `$ java GenAppStoreSalesReports` with your favorite scheduled solution and please spend that saved time to leave your computer away, take the sun and fresh air! ;D
+Once your `generateScheduledReports.class` has been successfully generated (some libraries must be imported bla bla bla...) run daily `$ java GenAppStoreSalesReports` with your favorite scheduled solution and please spend that saved time to leave your computer away, take sun and fresh air! ;D

 Happy coding : )

 Coda1: if some of you smarty-pants wondered why the variable `sourcePath` is named like that and not something like `storagePath`, it is because that folder will be used as a source storage folder for generating charts later on, with *jfreechart* for instance.
 But that's another post.

-Coda2: you can also have a look to [www.tonoamusic.com](www.tonoamusic.com).
+Coda2: you can also have a look at [valillon.art/tonoamusic](http://valillon.art/tonoamusic).

-Unfortunately the *TOnOa Music* has been discontinued.
+Unfortunately the *TOnOa Music* app has been discontinued.
 {: .notice--info}